bryanerayner/FutureproofNg1.3/tutorial/step1.md

     // A real world application would be tied to an API via $http or $resource.

-#### ShoppingCart
+#### CartService

-    // The shopping cart in this example uses a script tag to load the cart data.
+    // The cart service in this example uses a script tag to load the cart data.
 In a real world
     // application, this would be handled by $http or $resource.

 #### BankTeller